Molx32/molx32.github.io/_posts/2022-08-01-Update-management-011.md

 ***

+## Introduction
+In the previous post, I presented the global architecture and how resources are organized.
+As mentioned, some services did not appear in the resource orgnization : this is the case for Azure Policy, which te topix of this post.

 ## What is Azure Policy
 Azure Policy is a service that allows you to define rules to properly manage your resources.
 You can imagine a lot a controls to apply, here are a few examples :
 - Enforce a specific set of tags on all resource groups